How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 In June 2024 the major music labels, Sony, Universal, and Warner sued AI music generators Suno and Udio.
 The allegations being that these companies have trained their AI models on copyrighted recordings without permission.
 They’d “scraped” or “stream-ripped” music off YouTube, bypassing existing anti-piracy protections.
 Independent artists followed suit and filed a separate class action in October 2025.
 Those lawsuits attempt to go further, and allege the AI companies also scraped lyrics from Genius, AZLyrics, and Musixmatch without the proper licenses.

-On the 29th of October 2025, in an unprecedented turn of events, Universal settled its case against Udio.
-They also announced a joint partnership to develop and release a fully licensed AI platform, set for launch in 2026.
-This throws the cat amongst the pigeons, because, positive PR aside, nobody actually knows what happens next.
+On 29 October 2025, Universal settled its case against Udio and announced a joint partnership to develop a fully licensed AI platform for 2026.
+Nobody actually knows what this means for independent artists yet, the other cases are still ongoing.
 The other cases?
 Still ongoing.
-Here’s what matters for you.
 If your music has been used to train AI without your permission, legal precedent now exists for you to take action.
 Look into joining a class action if you are eligible.
 Document any evidence you find showing your work in AI training datasets.

-As a side note, it’s worth referencing that, as things stand, under current US Copyright Office guidance, AI-generated music isn’t eligible for any copyright protection.
+Under current US Copyright Office guidance, AI-generated music isn’t eligible for any copyright protection.
 You need “sufficient human input” for any copyright claims.
 However, what constitutes “sufficient” isn’t clearly defined in law yet.
 The safe practice moving forward is to document your creative process thoroughly (as if you don’t have enough to do).
 So, initial ideas, arrangement decisions, lyric writing, mixing choices.
-Also, if you are using AI tools in your production workflow, be transparent about it in the credits/metadata.
+If you’re using AI tools in your production workflow, vocal tuning, stem separation, arrangement suggestions, be transparent in your credits and metadata.
+The US Copyright Office’s current guidance means AI-generated elements could affect your copyright protection.

 Platform Royalty Rules